Learning-and-Intelligent-Systems/predicators/predicators/spot_utils/README.md

   - Use SSH "local port forward"
   - `ssh -L 5550:localhost:5550 <IP-ADDRESS>`
 - Request from your local computer
-  - You can see the notebook / the perception utils / or the `client.py` in that repo.
+  - You can see perception_utils.py, or the `client.py` function in the BDAI repo.